thomasheritage/ebu_bmx/docs/timed_events.md

 The `video_viewports` element (*optional*) provides metadata for the Video Viewports Simple Scheme.
 It lists the available experiences identifiers in the `<id>` child element in the `<available_experiences>` element.
 These identifiers map to elements of the `AvailableExperiencesList` property in the `VideoViewportsSubDescriptor` class.

 An example command and manifest is shown below for creating an IMF file containing Video Viewports Timed Events represented in XML.
-The Timed Events use the "broadcaster-x" scheme that is based on the Simple Scheme (SMPTE ST 2067-206).
+The Timed Events use the "broadcaster-x" scheme that is based on the Video Viewports extension scheme (SMPTE ST 2067-207).
 The Timed Events are positioned at the start of the programme at 10:00:00:00.

 The `raw2bmx` command to create the IMF file given a manifest file, `manifest.xml`, and ancillary resource image file, `image-104.png`: